meteor/tutorials/content/blaze/step05.md

 {{> DiffBox tutorialName="simple-todos" step="5.1"}}

+**5.2** Remove the previous `task` template

-We also need to remove the old definition of the `task` template from the `imports/ui/body.html` file.
+Since we've added a new `task` template here, we need to remove the old `task` template we had before.
+Open the `imports/ui/body.html` file and remove the entire `<template name="task">...</template>` section from the end.

-We have added UI elements, but they don't do anything yet.
+Now we've added UI elements, but they don't do anything yet!
 We should add some event handlers:

 {{> DiffBox tutorialName="simple-todos" step="5.3"}}